SUMMER STOCK AUSTIN PERFORMERS

 Tap - Time steps, Pull backs, Cramp rolls, Wings

-• -MONOLOGUE 1 (Required): A contemporary monologue (under 60 seconds) from a published play.
+• -MONOLOGUE 1 (Required): A contemporary monologue (60-90 seconds) from a published play.
 No Shakespeare.
 Choose something that shows a role you could actually play.

--MONOLOGUE 2 (Optional): A contrasting monologue (under 60 seconds) from a published play.
+-MONOLOGUE 2 (Optional): A contrasting monologue (60-90 seconds) from a published play.
 Only add this one if you need an additional monologue to show the versatility of style, emotions, character, etc.

 Link to monologue examples and helpful materials